sashakram/AWS_Engineering_Exercises/README.md

 #### Applying

-After applying you get a SUCCESS response with the DNS name of your load balancer to connect to the application.
+After applying you should get a SUCCESS response with the DNS name of your load balancer to connect to the application.
 ```bash

 Apply complete!
 Resources: 9 added, 0 changed, 0 destroyed.